Exploring Immersive Social-Physical Interaction with Virtual Characters through Coordinated Robotic Encountered-Type Contact: Discussion

 \subsection{Insights and Limitations}

+ETHOS represents the initial implementation of an ETHD for enabling social–physical interactions in VR.
+As an experimental, proof-of-concept platform, several system-level simplifications were undertaken in its current design.
+For example, the physical props were designed to approximate real-world counterparts but were not formally characterized, a dynamic interaction control strategy was adapted from object handovers and applied across all interaction types, and force thresholds were heuristically defined from preliminary pilot observations without systematic justification or consideration of torques.
+Future work should address these limitations by characterizing prop materials, developing interaction-specific control strategies, and determining representative force–torque profiles.
+In addition, manipulator compliance should be explored to better reflect the natural compliance of the human arm across the phases of the developed interactions.
+The observation of positive experiential outcomes despite these system-level simplifications highlights the potential for even greater experiential benefits as these limitations are addressed in future work.

-This study represents the first user evaluation of ETHOS and provides valuable insights into the application of social–physical interactions with a naive participant population.
-A key takeaway is the complexity of recreating interpersonal interactions with virtual humans.
+A key takeaway from user feedback is the complexity of recreating interpersonal interactions with virtual humans.
 Readiness and greeting cues (e.g., gaze, waving, eye contact) were effective in guiding participants within this work, yet aspects of the virtual character’s appearance and animation were described as “lifeless” or “odd,” underscoring the sensitivity to realism in virtual interpersonal contexts.
 This aligns with Guadagno et al. \cite{guadagno2007virtual}, who found that behavioural realism is correlated with social presence.
 Future iterations of ETHOS should therefore prioritize enhancing the behavioural realism of the virtual character to foster stronger connections and more meaningful interactions.
+Verbal cues were also omitted in this implementation, necessitating further investigation into their addition in future work.